Q&A: I Think My Girlfriend Might Have Vaginismus Advice at Sh! Women's Store Q&A: I Think My Girlfriend Might Have Vaginismus

 Me and my gf, both virgins, tried to have sex for the first time recently.
-Everything was going fine for a while, we went through our general routine of oral and manual sex, but when we decided I should try penetration we were simply unable to.
-Lubrication wasn't the issue, she was very wet from foreplay, but as soon as I tried to penetrate it was as if the hole was just gone.
+Everything was going fine for a while, we went through our general routine of oral and manual sex, but when we decided I should try penetration, we were simply unable to.
+Lubrication wasn't the issue; she was very wet from foreplay, but as soon as I tried to penetrate, it was as if the hole was just gone.
 We tried a few times with the same result.

-She uses tampons and I can finger with one finger with no issues, and two if i work up to it, but it seems as soon as we try to switch to actual sex she becomes very anxious and closes up completely.
+She uses tampons and I can finger with one finger with no issues, and two if I work up to it, but it seems as soon as we try to switch to actual sex, she becomes very anxious and closes up completely.

-She is a very nervous person in general, and was very ashamed that she "didn't perform" or "power through."
 She is very self-conscious and feels really bad about it even though I have and will continue telling her it's not her fault and I'm perfectly happy to wait until it's a great experience for both of us.

 Hello there,